73rhodes/sideflow/README.md

 - Darren DeRidder - Selenium IDE port

 <i>
-*Due to concerns over the violation of the democratic and constitutional right to privacy by the United States, and the compliance of US-based companies in exploiting the privacy of international and US citizens alike, use of this software is prohibited within the USA at this time.
+*Due to concerns over the violation of the democratic right to privacy by the US government, and the compliance of US-based companies in exploiting the privacy rights of international and US citizens alike, use of this software within the USA is prohibited at this time.
 </i>